 Though some of these spaces are little more than communal living opportunities for tech-interested folks, some hacker houses in the city are wildly effective incubators and accelerators, helping founders raise millions in investor dollars in the process.

-One particularly powerful incubator is HF0—Hacker Foundation Zero—a 12-week live-in residency for just 10 of the “world’s top technical founders.”
-The residency program, run by founder and Forbes’ 30 Under 30 recipient Dave Fontenot, has been offered in Miami in the past, and its upcoming batch will be hosted out of a massive Hayes Valley mansion that more closely resembles a diplomat’s estate than a hacker’s cave.
+One particularly powerful incubator is HF0—Hacker Fellowship Zero—a 12-week live-in residency for just 10 of the “world’s top technical founders.”
+The residency program, run by founder and Forbes' 30 Under 30 recipient Dave Fontenot, has been offered in Miami in the past, and its upcoming batch will be hosted out of a massive Hayes Valley hotel that more closely resembles a diplomat’s estate than a hacker’s cave.